 Russia’s media landscape is controlled by the state.
 Virtually all the major TV broadcasters and the main newspapers either belong directly to the state or to oligarchs and companies closely associated with it.
 Online, by contrast, there is still a certain amount of freedom - for now.

 Television and web portals play a crucial role in shaping public opinion.
 In practice, all the TV stations support the Kremlin's position in their news and magazine programmes.
 Independent broadcasters are only allowed to provide entertainment or, like Dozhd.tv, confine themselves to broadcasting via satellite or the Internet.

-The newspaper Novaya Gazeta and the radio station Echo of Moscow (despite belonging to the pro-Kremlin Gazprom Media holding) are now the only remaining traditional mass media that are explicitly critical and open to oppositional opinions.
+The newspapers and online media enjoy more freedom than the TV stations.
+The newspaper Novaya Gazeta and the radio station Echo of Moscow (despite belonging to the pro-Kremlin Gazprom Media holding) are now the only remaining traditional mass media outlets that are explicitly critical and open to oppositional opinions.

-Press Freedom Index (Reporters Without Borders):
+World Press Freedom Index (Reporters Without Borders):

 Last updated: April 2020